 - Repeat the process until all patches are attached to the shirt.
-Let it cool and have fun wearing it on Easter egg hunt.
+Let it cool, and have fun wearing it on an Easter egg hunt.

 4. Super Simple Felt Basket With Patches

 Are you hosting an Easter party or an Easter egg hunt this year?
-If yes, then this super simple felt basket DIY would be a fun project for you and the kids to do.
-Kids can decorate their own basket with patches and then take it out for the Easter egg hunt.
+If yes, this super simple felt basket DIY would be a fun project for you and the kids.
+Kids can decorate their baskets with patches and take them out for the Easter egg hunt.